skupperproject/refdog/input/commands/connector-status.md

 <section>

-Show the status of connectors in the current site.
+Display the status of connectors in the current site.

 </section>